528664-007/Edge-AI-Geospatial-Infrastructure-Asset-Reporter/README.md

 Issues and pull requests are welcome.
-Please keep changes modular — each file in this project has a single, clear responsibility, and new features should respect that boundary (detection logic in `inference.py`, persistence in `database.py`, presentation in `app.py`, reporting in `reporter.py`).
+Please keep changes modular — each file in this project has a single, clear responsibility, and new features should respect that boundary (detection logic in inference.py, persistence in database.py, presentation in app.py, reporting in reporter.py).

 ## 📄 License

 Released under the MIT License.
-See `LICENSE` for details.
+See LICENSE for details.

 ## 🙏 Acknowledgments